-Or Microsoft compensate the price of Windows 10 device?
+The price of Windows 10

 Windows 10 volume licensing

 Volume licensing is nearly similar to the OEM version.
-It’s a bulk license purchased by a company or organization which has a dozen of PC.
+It’s a bulk license purchased by a company or organization which has a dozen PCs.
 They make a deal to Microsoft in order to get Windows 10 OS for the lowest expenses as possible.
 Unlike OEM, volume licensing is supposed for the company itself, not for personal use.

-But apparently, some (I mean much) of Windows 10 license has been ‘leaked’ and being sold by unofficial (online) store.
-Most of them cost at $10 even lower.
-Offering both physical disc or a download link with the license code.
+But apparently, some Windows 10 licenses have been ‘leaked’ and being sold by some merchants online.
+Most of them cost $20 or even lower.
 They also guarantee money back if the license is failed to be activated.
-Well, I don’t know how can the license is attached to your Microsoft account which means it can be moved between devices.
+And the license is attached to your Microsoft account which means it can be moved between devices.